atom-community/markdown-preview-plus/README.md

 [![appveyor][ab]][a] [![travis][tb]][t] [![wercker][wb]][w] ![apm version][av] ![apm downloads][ad]

-![MPP][preview]

 Markdown Preview Plus (MPP) is a fork of
 [Markdown Preview](https://github.com/atom/markdown-preview) that provides a real-time preview of markdown documents.

 Should you have any problems while installing or using MPP, or if you would like to see a new feature added please open up a [new issue][issue].

+We also maintain a [changelog][changelog] for you to see what improved in MPP.

+![MPP][preview]

 ## Features